-The aim is to guarantee that statistics produced within the European Statistical System are not only pertinent, opportune and necessary, but also satisfy the principles of professional independence, impartiality and objectivity.
+Its objective is to ensure that the statistics produced by the European Statistical System are not only relevant, appropriate and necessary but also comply with the principles of professional independence, impartiality and objectivity.

-Catalan statistical legislation has reflected this through the current Law on the Statistical Plan for Catalonia 2011–2014, involving an explicit commitment to fostering cost effectiveness in statistical actions, the adequacy of resources and accessibility and clarity in the statistical dissemination.
+The Catalan statistical legislation reflected this Code in the Law on the 2011–2014 Statistical Plan for Catalonia, which included an express undertaking to optimize the cost effectiveness of statistical activity, the appropriateness of the resources and accessibility and clarity in the statistical dissemination.
 The Code was fully adopted in the 2017–2020 Statistical Plan for Catalonia.